mozilla-services/syncstorage-rs/README.md

 ## Creating Releases

-Open a PR after doing the following:
+1. Switch to master branch of syncstorage-rs
+2. `git pull` to ensure that the local copy is up-to-date.
+3. `git diff origin/master` to ensure that there are no local staged or uncommited changes.

-1. Bump the version number in [Cargo.toml](https://github.com/mozilla-services/syncstorage-rs/blob/master/Cargo.toml).
+4. Bump the version number in [Cargo.toml](https://github.com/mozilla-services/syncstorage-rs/blob/master/Cargo.toml) (this new version number will be designated as `<version>` in this checklist)
+5. create a git branch for the new version `git checkout -b release/<version>`
-2. `cargo build --release` - Build with the release profile [release mode](https://doc.rust-lang.org/book/ch14-01-release-profiles.html).
+6. `cargo build --release` - Build with the release profile [release mode](https://doc.rust-lang.org/book/ch14-01-release-profiles.html).
-3. `clog -C CHANGELOG.md` - Generate release notes.
+7. `clog -C CHANGELOG.md` - Generate release notes.
 We're using [clog](https://github.com/clog-tool/clog-cli) for release notes.
 Add a `-p`, `-m` or `-M` flag to denote major/minor/patch version, ie `clog -C CHANGELOG.md -p`.
+8. `git commit -am "chore: tag <version>"` to commit the new version and changes
+9. `git tag -s -m "chore: tag <version>" <version>` to create a signed tag of the current HEAD commit for release.
+10. `git push origin release/<version>` to push the commits to a new origin release branch
+11. `git push --tags origin release/<version>` to push the tags to the release branch.
+12. Submit a Pull Request (PR) on github to merge the release branch to master.
+13. Go to the [GitHub release](https://github.com/mozilla-services/syncstorage-rs/releases), you should see the new tag with no release information.
+14. Click the `Draft a new release` button.
+15. Enter the \<version> number for `Tag version`.
+16. Copy and paste the most recent change set from `CHANGELOG.md` into the release description, omitting the top 2 lines (the name and version)

-Once your PR merges, then go ahead and create an official [GitHub release](https://github.com/mozilla-services/syncstorage-rs/releases).
+17. Once your PR merges, click [Publish Release] on the [GitHub release](https://github.com/mozilla-services/syncstorage-rs/releases) page.

+Sync server is automatically deployed to STAGE, however QA may need to be notified if testing is required.
+Once QA signs off, then a bug should be filed to promote the server to PRODUCTION.

 ## Troubleshooting